Azure/Azure-Sentinel/Playbooks/Send-IngestionCostAlert/readme.md

 ![29-teamspost](../Send-IngestionCostAlert/images/29-teamspost.png)

 41. Select the Teams group that will receive the message

 42. Select the Team Channel within that teams group
 ![30-teamsaddress](../Send-IngestionCostAlert/images/30-teamsaddress.png)

-43. In the message box type You have exceeded your daily budget of
+43. In the message box type You have exceeded your daily budget

 44. Click the Dynamic content -> Threshold_per_day
 ![31-teamsdynamic](../Send-IngestionCostAlert/images/31-teamsdynamic.png)